arHSM/discord-builds-dissector/notes.md

   - They started using css chunks from 2020
   - CSS chunks require you to prefix them with their module id, so a chunk `abc` with id `1` will be `1.abc.css`

-You could use ast parsing and stuff for getting chunks from chunk loader, but meh.
+You could use ast parsing and stuff for getting chunks from chunk loader, but meh.\
 Ehm apprently css chunks can have the same file again and again at least [`./files/chunkLoaders/2020.js.txt`](./files/chunkLoaders/2020.js.txt) does.

 ### Developer Portal

-Yep.

-### Android/iOS

-Discord cutely adds a `manifest.json` file in their builds which convinently lists all assets and stuff for you.
+No swc minfication goin' on 💕